Lwhieldon/Lwhieldon.github.io/_posts/2025-04-10-catalog-qa-assistant.md

 ```

 *Explanation:*
-- **Chunking:** The code splits the PDF text into logical sections using a regular expression that identifies part numbers (e.g., FT123).
 - **TF-IDF Vectorization:** `TfidfVectorizer` converts these text chunks into vectors.
 - **Similarity Scoring:** By comparing the query vector against the indexed chunks using cosine similarity, the most relevant chunk is identified.